pololu/dual-max14870-motor-shield/README.md

 ## Documentation

+- `DualMax14870MotorShield()` <br> Default constructor, selects the default pins as connected by the motor shield.
+- `DualMax14870MotorShield(uint8_t char M1DIR, uint8_t M1PWM, uint8_t
+   M2DIR, uint8_t M2PWM, uint8_t nEN, uint8_t nFAULT)` <br> Alternate
+   constructor for shield connections remapped by user.
+If M1PWM and M2PWM are remapped, it will try to use analogWrite instead of timer1.
 - `void setM1Speed(int16_t speed)` <br> Set speed and direction for motor 1.
 Speed should be between -400 and 400.
 The motors brake at 0 speed.
 Positive speeds correspond to motor current flowing from M1A